fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 "Nothing!"
 Trickster burst out.
 "That's just it --- nothing!
 Five years, and not-a-sin-gle-thing!
 In Iolcus, Argus the shipwright has laid the keel of a ship, and all the heroes of Hellas are gathering for Colchis, after the Golden Fleece; even seventeen-year-old Theseus, Poseidon's Cleaner, is going with them...
 And not just Theseus --- among Middle's other sons there's Euphemus, and Erginus; then Boreas's sons Zetes and Calais, Dionysus's Cleaners Phanus and Staphylus, Augeas Heliad, Ialmenus and Ascalaphus Areads, Palaemon Hephaestid, the Dioscuri, divine Orpheus, and my own Autolycus, and---"

-"Stop!" the Anax barked.
+"Stop!" the Lord barked.
 "How many of them are there in all?!"

 "Fifty, uncle!
 If not more by now..."